 Marrying into a Different Nationality

-Marrying someone from a different country no longer raises eyebrows these days, not in open, contemporary societies anyway.
-You stroll along the boulevards and avenues of large cities and cobblestoned streets of small towns and villages and you’ll come across the familiar sight of two lovers hand in hand or cheek to cheek who obviously do not come from the same roots.
-Intoxicated and in love.
-Oblivious of others.
-Both share a vision of living happily ever after, regardless of race, color or creed.
-When the children are born, there’s the perpetual question.
-Who will the baby look like?
-What color will it be?
+Marrying someone from a different country no longer raises eyebrows these days, at least not in open, contemporary societies.
+You stroll along the boulevards and avenues of large cities, or the cobblestone streets of small towns and villages, and you’ll come across the familiar sight of two lovers hand in hand or cheek to cheek, who obviously do not share the same roots.
+Intoxicated by love, oblivious to others, both share a vision of living happily ever after, regardless of race, color, or creed.
+When children are born, the perpetual question arises: Who will the baby look like?
+What color will they be?

-Our father used to say that the human race keeps improving – people born today will be taller, more good-looking, smarter, healthier and living and breathing the best of technology.
-They will probably be more intelligent than Socrates or Einstein or Christian Barnard because they have the tools that modern society puts at their disposal; not to mention the resources that contribute to their savoir- faire, plus the street-smarts to compete in an already crowded planet teeming with the best and brightest.
+Our father used to say that the human race keeps improving—people born today will be taller, more good-looking, smarter, healthier, and living with the best technology.
+They’ll probably be more intelligent than Socrates, Einstein, or Christian Barnard because they have access to modern tools, resources, and street-smarts to thrive in an already crowded world full of the best and brightest.

-We’d like to venture a guess: the human race is improving and looking better not only because of the advances and improvements in every aspect of our lives, but also because of what we’re doing to the genetic pool.
-By dabbling in the genetic pool, blending two races together, we’re turning societies into happily heterogenous assemblies of black and white, yellow and brown, white and yellow, black and yellow, and the many other possible combinations there are.
+We’d like to venture a guess: The human race is improving and looking better not just because of technological advancements but also because of what we’re doing to the genetic pool.
+By blending races together, we’re transforming societies into happily heterogeneous assemblies of black and white, yellow and brown, white and yellow, black and yellow, and many other combinations.

-One day at a restaurant, there was a group of giggling people in their late 20’s enjoying pizza and cokes and joking about the fact that they all hailed from different countries and hence could compare themselves to a miniature United Nations.
+One day at a restaurant, a group of giggling people in their late 20s enjoyed pizza and cokes, joking about the fact that they all hailed from different countries, thus comparing themselves to a miniature United Nations.

 One big happy party.

-Marrying into a Different Nationality – Issues to Mull Over
+Marrying into a Different Nationality – Issues to Consider

-Okay, you say, marrying a foreigner is a no-brainer because it happens everywhere and anywhere.
-As long as two people of two different races are in love, that’s all that matters, there’s really nothing much to argue about.
-Let them get on with their lives so they can produce beautiful, exotic offspring.
+Okay, you might say, marrying a foreigner is a no-brainer because it happens everywhere.
+As long as two people of different races are in love, that’s all that matters, and there’s nothing much to argue about.
+Let them get on with their lives and produce beautiful, exotic offspring.

-At times, however, it’s not as easy as that.
-Yes, it happens to people in our entourage and we know of some mixed couples who would do it all over again, if given the chance.
-Some unions go smoothly with no snags, but others aren’t as trouble-free.
+However, it’s not always that simple.
+Yes, we know some mixed couples who would do it all over again, given the chance.
+Some unions go smoothly without any issues, while others are not as trouble-free.

-Before marrying into a different nationality, there are questions that loom large in the horizon.
-Do all countries treat the rights of men and women in the same manner?
-Can spouses retain their nationalities or should they embrace the nationality of the other?
-Are there laws that dictate what nationality the children should acquire?
+Before marrying someone from a different nationality, there are several important questions to consider.
+Do all countries treat the rights of men and women equally?
+Can spouses retain their nationalities, or must they adopt their partner’s nationality?
+Are there laws that dictate what nationality the children should inherit?

-Marrying a foreigner – especially one from a non-western country – can present some challenges.
-We’re not saying obstacles – let’s be clear on that – but challenges.
-Challenges that need to be addressed nevertheless.
+Marrying a foreigner—especially one from a non-western country—can present some challenges.
+We’re not saying obstacles, but challenges.
+These challenges still need to be addressed.

-Lawyers acting on behalf of clients who married foreigners and contemplating divorce must familiarize themselves with the laws of both spouses’ countries to avoid any messy, legal entanglements for both parties.
-There are as many nationality laws as there are countries and partners may want to put their love for each other in the backburner while they sort out what’s best for them and their children’s future.
+Lawyers representing clients who married foreigners and are contemplating divorce must familiarize themselves with the laws of both countries to avoid legal entanglements for both parties.
+There are as many nationality laws as there are countries, and partners may need to prioritize their love for each other while sorting out what’s best for themselves and their children’s future.

-• In Egypt, a law was passed in 2004 allowing Egyptian women marrying foreigners to bestow Egyptian nationality to their children only.
-Before 2004, the women of Egypt were not allowed to pass on their nationality to their children,
+• In Egypt, a law passed in 2004 allows Egyptian women marrying foreigners to pass Egyptian nationality to their children.
+Before 2004, Egyptian women could not pass their nationality to their children.

-• In March 2005, Algeria passed a law to allow Algerian women married to foreigners to pass on their nationality to their husband and children
+• In March 2005, Algeria passed a law allowing Algerian women married to foreigners to pass their nationality to their husband and children.

-• In Iran, a recent law was passed allowing children born to Iranian mothers and non-Iranian fathers to apply for Iranian citizenship provided they meet certain conditions,
+• In Iran, a recent law allows children born to Iranian mothers and non-Iranian fathers to apply for Iranian citizenship, provided they meet certain conditions.

-• In the case of Switzerland, children acquire Swiss citizenship if their mother is a Swiss citizen or if their father is a Swiss citizen.
-There is, however, one exception: the child of a foreigner and a Swiss woman who acquired her citizenship through marriage, does not automatically acquire Swiss citizenship, but can apply for naturalization.
+• In Switzerland, children acquire Swiss citizenship if either parent is Swiss.
+However, there’s an exception: Children of a Swiss woman who acquired citizenship through marriage do not automatically gain Swiss citizenship but can apply for naturalization.

-• Canadian nationality laws provide for a Canadian to acquire the citizenship of the foreign spouse without losing Canadian citizenship.
-However, the Canadian government has no say about the other government’s position or the country of the foreign-born spouse may prevent the Canadian spouse from receiving Canadian government assistance, should a need arise.
+• Canadian nationality laws allow a Canadian citizen to acquire the citizenship of a foreign spouse without losing Canadian citizenship.
+However, the Canadian government has no control over the other country’s policies, and the foreign spouse’s country may prevent the Canadian spouse from receiving government assistance.

-• The eligibility age for marrying in China is 22 for men and 20 for women.
-Chinese nationals generally are allowed to marry foreigners, but certain categories of Chinese like diplomats, security officials, and other individuals who hold critical jobs are not legally free to marry foreign nationals.
-As for students, they are free to marry, but must be prepared to be expelled from the school if they do.
-US citizens marrying Chinese students must bear this in mind.
+• The eligibility age for marriage in China is 22 for men and 20 for women.
+While most Chinese nationals can marry foreigners, some, such as diplomats, security officials, and individuals in critical jobs, cannot legally marry foreign nationals.
+Chinese students are free to marry, but they may face expulsion from school.
+U.S. citizens marrying Chinese students should keep this in mind.

-We haven’t exactly gone around the world, but you now have a rough idea of the implications of marrying foreign nationals.
-Marrying entails a certain degree of risk and marrying someone from another country could entail a higher degree of risk, and this is where long engagements are probably imperative.
+While we haven’t covered every country, you now have an idea of the implications of marrying a foreign national.
+Marrying involves a degree of risk, and marrying someone from another country might involve even higher risks.
+This is where long engagements might be important.

-Love is an overpowering feeling and we sometimes tend to ignore the impending realities of a mixed marriage.
-Planning to get married requires thinking with our heads instead of our hearts.
-While marriage is a transaction between two people, it actually means marrying the entire family and culture of the other person.
+Love is an overpowering feeling, and we sometimes tend to ignore the impending realities of a mixed marriage.
+Planning a marriage requires thinking with our heads, not just our hearts.
+While marriage is a bond between two people, it actually involves marrying the entire family and culture of the other person.

-Have you thought of the potential conflicts that could arise if you marry someone from a different country?
-Is your foreign spouse expecting you to live with her parents, or live in the same compound because he or she comes from a culture where extended families live under the same roof?
-Have you thought of what you’re going to eat, what religion your children will practice and the ways in which you’re going to spend your vacations?
+Have you considered the potential conflicts that could arise when marrying someone from a different country?
+Is your foreign spouse expecting you to live with their parents, or in the same compound, as is common in their culture?
+Have you thought about what food you’ll eat, what religion your children will practice, and how you’ll spend vacations?

-These questions may sound trivial to you, and perhaps they are.
-But do be prepared for the cultural divide.
+These questions may seem trivial, but they are important to consider.
+Be prepared for the cultural divide.

-It doesn’t mean you should throw caution to the wind though…
+But it doesn’t mean you should throw caution to the wind…

 The Joys of Marrying into a Different Nationality

-So there are things to be careful about, but there are also things to be joyous about.
-Since foreigners have NOT stopped marrying each other, they must be doing something right.
+Yes, there are things to be cautious about, but there are also many joys.
+Since foreigners continue to marry each other, they must be doing something right.

-Yes, they are, and enjoying every minute of it.
+And they are, enjoying every minute of it.

-What are some of the advantages of marrying someone of a different nationality?
+So, what are the advantages of marrying someone from a different nationality?

 • We contribute to the enrichment of our country’s cultural mosaic.
-We welcome new ways of thinking, new mores and new customs.
-We get to sample a different cuisine while we learn the rudiments of a new language,
+We welcome new ways of thinking, new customs, and new cuisines, while learning the basics of a new language.

-• We develop a deeper understanding of people and things beyond our borders.
-We learn to tolerate the strange and the familiar, experiment with behavior that we never thought we were capable of.
-We sharpen our observation skills, refine our listening skills and stimulate our curiosity more,
+• We develop a deeper understanding of people and cultures beyond our borders.
+We learn to tolerate the unfamiliar, experiment with behavior we never thought possible, sharpen our observation skills, refine our listening abilities, and stimulate our curiosity.

-• We take the best of two worlds and share these with our children.
-We open up horizons for them, splash dazzling colors into their existence and expand their minds to different ideas and images.
+• We take the best of both worlds and share these with our children.
+We broaden their horizons, bring vibrant colors into their lives, and expand their minds to different ideas and perspectives.

 • Most importantly, we acquire the gift of laughter.
 We laugh at ourselves, at our spouse, at our children.
-We use laughter to heal wounds and diminish our ignorance of other cultures.
+Laughter helps heal wounds and diminishes ignorance of other cultures.

 Remember the song, love is lovelier the second time around?
-Might we add, love is lovelier over and across frontiers?
+We might add, love is lovelier across frontiers.

 Share: